prolfqua/prolfquapp/README.md

 - Yaml file is generated either using a Shiny application or a command line application.
 - The parameters of the application are stored in an R list

+## Yaml file

-## annotation file
+## Annotation file

 A data frame with the sample annotation must be provided

 - one column which allows to map channel or row file names to the sample Name and explanatory variables.
   - if TMT analysis workflow one column starting with "channel" (either upper or lower case), with the channel (FragPipeTMT)
   - if DIA or DDA workflow then one column named exactly "raw.file", containing the filenames (can include path) to the raw files.
 Eeach  file name must be unique.
-  - one column starting with "NAME" which is the sample name.
+- one column starting with "^name" which is the sample name.
 Each name must be unique.
-These names will be used to label figures -
+These names will be used to label figures.
-- one column name starting with "group|^bait|^Experiment" (either upper or lower case)
+- one column name starting with "group|^bait|^Experiment" (either upper or lower case).
 - Optional : no or exactly one column name starting with "^subject|^BioReplicate" (either upper or lower case)
 - Optional : no or exactly one column name starting with "Contrast" (either upper or lower case)

+## Raw input files